-Although the livestock industry aims to members and academia.
+Although the livestock industry aims to double its organic waste diversion to meet California's SB 1383 goals by 2030, there are questions pertaining to the point at which new practices should be accounted for in order to achieve these goals, raising discussions among regulators, industry members and academia.

-double its organic waste diversion to meet Carbon-trading markets present a complex California's SB 1383 goals by 2030, there challenge, with a significant strategic risk are questions pertaining to the point at of over-crediting carbon and potentially which new practices should be accounted undermining investor confidence and trust for in order to achieve these goals, raising in the current model-based approach. discussions among regulators, industry Nevertheless, the permanent nature of mitigating emissions of enteric methane makes these offsets highly desirable The emissions reductions achieved through and worth pursuing with a cautious and feed additives can be influenced by the diet meticulous approach. 🥾 used in a study and other environmental factors.
+The emissions reductions achieved through feed additives can be influenced by the diet used in a study and other environmental factors.
 Publications on this topic need to adhere to Vera protocols, which require three publishable studies in indexed journals to establish verifiable emissions reductions.

 As more studies are conducted, the assumed reduction achieved by feeding these additives can be updated.
-It is crucial to conduct life-cycle evaluations of feed additives to assess their impact on enteric methane. the emissions associated with their production, the downstream effects on manure chemistry, and potential nitrousoxide emissions in storage or in the soil.
+It is crucial to conduct life-cycle evaluations of feed additives to assess their impact on enteric methane, the emissions associated with their production, the downstream effects on manure chemistry, and potential nitrous-oxide emissions in storage or in the soil.
 Understanding the true environmental impact of feed additives is essential for effectively reducing the carbon footprint of the beef and dairy system.